edgedb/edgedb/docs/stdlib/array.rst

         db> select [(x := 1, y := 1), (x := 2, y := 3.3)][1];
         {(x := 2, y := 3.3)}

-    This operator also allows accessing elements through negation.
+    This operator also allows accessing elements from the end of the array using a negative index.

     .. code-block:: edgeql-repl